 Franchising is not for everyone.
 It calls for long hours and lots of patience.
-More often than not, perspective franchisees go down the wrong path because they did not do their due diligence in advance of acquiring the franchise.
+More often than not, prospective franchisees go down the wrong path because they did not do their due diligence in advance of acquiring the franchise.
 Having counseled many franchisees in their quest to become part of a particular franchise system, I have always stuck by the mantra that there is no such thing as doing enough due diligence or background checking, particularly in situations involving a new franchise system.
 Having said this, two new clients came into my office a few weeks ago wanting to join a new franchise system.
 They had the science and technical background that would appear to coordinate well with this franchise system.
 I was emphatic in advising them that getting a successful franchise off and running, however, requires a lot more than having the requisite interest in the franchise itself.
 As it turned out, and after going through the Katz Law Group comprehensive franchise checklist, my clients decided not to join that particular franchise system after considering some of the following points:

 Remember, very, very few franchise systems allow the franchisee to operate out of their personal residence.
 In addition, there will be legal, accounting and consulting fees that you will have to pay.
 In the case of accounting and consulting fees, I would urge each of you to make sure that you have a an accountant and/or business advisor to assist in explaining in detail to you the specific costs and fees involved in this project both in terms of the fees required as part of joining the franchise as well as all outside fees.
 They can review the financial information provided by the franchisor in the form of financial statements, auditor's report, balance sheet and all other documents which reveal the financial stability of the operation.
 In most cases, your consultant will want to conduct an audit of the franchisor's books and records.
 You cannot rely solely on the representations of financial condition presented in the franchise documents.

 2. It will be hard to establish the financial viability of the organization if you are entering a system without many franchisees or without a proven track record.
 Of course, if you get into a new system early the franchise fee is less money and the availability of more territories exists.
 At the same time, however, as in this recent matter in which I was involved, my client was going to be the first franchisee in the system.
 As a result, it became more incumbent upon my clients to find out as much as possible about the background of the founder.
 All founders like to champion their successes.
 Few emphasize failure.
-As counsel for any perspective franchisee, I am as interested in seeing whether the founder has had any insolvencies, bankruptcies, assignments for the benefits of creditors and/or judgments as in viewing any of his successes.
+As counsel for any prospective franchisee, I am as interested in seeing whether the founder has had any insolvencies, bankruptcies, assignments for the benefits of creditors and/or judgments as in viewing any of his successes.
 Make sure that you get access to as many public records on the franchisor as possible.
 Make sure that you ask the franchisor for as much information as you need in order to establish a certain comfort level.